 The Division offers a wide range of new experiences outside the classroom.
 Through the different services offered by the Division, the University aims to ensure the holistic development of our students.
-The University wishes to create an opportunity for growth and development in support of the academic project.
+The Division wishes to create an opportunity for growth and development in support of the academic project.

-We invite students to take advantage of our services that are positioned to ensure ethical leadership, responsible citizenry and academic success.
-We particularly provide services that ensure your wellbeing is taken care for in the areas concerning emotional wellbeing, health, personal welfare as well as providing development and leadership opportunities.
-These life-changing opportunities are located in three sections that constitute the Division of Student Affairs, Wellness Section, Sport Administration and Student Services.
+We invite students to take advantage of our services that ensure ethical leadership, responsible citizenry and academic success.
+We particularly provide services that ensure your wellbeing are taken care for in the areas concerning emotional wellbeing, health, personal welfare as well as providing development and leadership opportunities.
+These life-changing opportunities are located with three sections of the Division of Student Affairs, namely the Wellness Section, Sport Administration and Student Services.
 This guide aims to introduce you to the services offered by the three sections.

 Humiliating initiation practices are prohibited at Rhodes University.
-The University condemns acts of harassment (sexual or otherwise) including the bullying, belittling, embarrassing, frightening or humiliating other persons, and all forms of demeaning behaviour, including shouting or screaming at new students.
-The University will take swift action against any individual or groups found to not be honouring the spirit of respect inherent in all orientation programmes.
+The University condemns acts of harassment (sexual or otherwise) including bullying, belittling, embarrassing, frightening or humiliating other persons, and all forms of demeaning behaviour.
+The University will take swift action against any individual or groups found not honouring the spirit of respect inherent in all orientation programmes.

-Whenever you are in need and do not know where to go, please visit the Division of Student Affairs Offices.
+Whenever you are in need and do not know where to go, please contact the Division of Student Affairs Offices.
 We are here to listen, refer, guide and support.

 Ndiningwenelela okuhle kwizifundo zenu.
 All the best with your studies.